 - Curriculum Vitae

-- Resident Academic and Professional Record

-- Quarterly Development Plan of the Resident
+- Quarterly Development Plans of the Resident

-- Completed assignments and presentations throughout the year (Seminar presentations, Teaching Certificate documents, Poster presentations, Manuscript, etc.).
+- Completed assignments and presentations throughout the year (Seminar presentations, Poster presentations, Manuscript, etc.).
 Any documents that highlight the learning experience of the residents.

+- Teaching certificate portfolio

-- Evaluation forms from required presentations.
+- Evaluation forms from presentations

 Development Plans: At the beginning of the year, each resident will work with the Residency Program Director to develop their initial development plan for the year.
 This will customize the residency program for the residents based upon the resident's entering knowledge, skills, attitudes, abilities, and interests.
 There must be at least, but not limited to, three goals included in the resident's development plan.
 Goals should be specific, measurable, and include activities that will be used to assess completion.
 Development plans will be revisited every three months during a quarterly evaluation.
 Residents will be responsible for documenting progress toward their goals at least 48 hours prior to the quarterly scheduled meeting.
 Both the original plan and any updates will be shared with all preceptors during the monthly RaPP meeting.